chanzuckerberg/cellxgene/docs/posts/annotations.md

 ### How do I know my annotations are saved?
 `cellxgene` autosaves any changes made to your annotations every 3 seconds.

+### I think I deleted my annotations!
+Oh noes!
+Not to worry!
+We save the last 10 versions of your annotations in `annotations-directory/NAME-backups/`

 ### What about creating continuous annotations?
 Continuous metadata is important!
 However, these values (e.g., pseudotime) are the result of statistical analyses that are beyond cellxgene's visualization- and exploration-focused scope.
 We do, of course, provide visualization of continuous metadata values computed elsewhere and stored in `anndata.obs`.